coatyio/coaty-examples/remote-operations/swift/README.md

 Now, you can invoke "Switch light" control operations in the Coaty JS Light Control UI and see how the CoatySwift Light UI agent reacts accordingly.

-> **Note**: The broker IP address of the CoatySwift Light UI agent is preconfigured
+> **Note**: The broker IP address of the CoatySwift Light UI agent is
-> to the localhost, i.e. `127.0.0.1` (see class `SwitchLightViewController`).
+> preconfigured to localhost, i.e. `127.0.0.1` (see class
+> `SwitchLightViewController`).
+If your Coaty broker runs on another machine,
+> adjust the variable `brokerIp` accordingly.
 >
-> If you run your Coaty broker on another machine in your network, adjust the
-> variable `brokerIp` accordingly.
->
 > **Note**: The current version of CoatySwift does not support context-based
 > filtering of Call-Return events.
-This means that context filter settings for lights in a Light Control UI agent
+This means that context filter settings for
-> are ignored by the CoatySwift Light UI app.
+> lights in a Light Control UI agent are ignored by the CoatySwift Light UI app.